w3f/polkadot-wiki/docs/learn/learn-bridges.md

 allows holders of BTC to "teleport" their assets to Polkadot as PolkaBTC, and holders of PolkaBTC to burn their assets for BTC on the Bitcoin chain.

-The Bitcoin bridge as documented in the specification is composed of two logically different
+The Bitcoin bridge, as documented in the specification, is composed of two logically different
 components:

-- The XCLAIM component that maintains all accounts that own PolkaBTC.
+- The XCLAIM component maintains all accounts that own PolkaBTC.
-- The BTC-Relay that is responsible for verifying Bitcoin state when a new transaction is submitted.
+- The BTC-Relay is responsible for verifying the Bitcoin state when a new transaction is submitted.

-For full details on how it works please refer to the specification.
+For full details on how it works, please refer to the specification.

 There is now a
 [reference implementation and testnet available](https://medium.com/interlay/polkabtc-beta-testnet-launch-2cc9ea7431b7).